Review of The Citi ThankYou Preferred Credit Card

 Or you can transfer those rewards to an airline or hotel partner, where you may get 2 cents or more per point.

-That would give you a cash back equivalent of at least 4% for dining and travel, and at least 2% back for other purchases.
+That would give you a cash back equivalent of at least 6% for dining, streaming services, and online grocery stores, 4% for travel, and at least 2% back for other purchases.

 You’ll also be able to earn upwards of $1,000 in introductory bonuses, depending on how you redeem your points.
 Those are great offers to find on a card like this, which has a relatively small annual fee.

 The Sapphire Preferred has several benefits that travelers may find useful.
 It doesn’t have the major cost-saving travel credits and airport lounge access of a premium travel card, but you can still find quite a bit of value here.